written by Mahdi Fleifel and Jason McColgan

 “Forever Pure” is set in January 2013.
 A secretive transfer deal transported two Muslim players into the heart of Israel and the Jewish-oriented Beitar Jerusalem F.C., leading to the most racist campaign in Israeli sport.
 One season and one football team in crisis, as power, money, and politics fuel a club spiralling out of control.

 directed by Maya Zinshtein

 “Beitar Jerusalem” is a symbol of rightwing Israel.
 But in 2012-2013, the club signed two Chechen Muslim players, enraging Beitar’s hardcore fans, La Familia, some of whom sing of being racist.
 Some of Israel’s political leaders find La Familia embarrassing.
 But do they reflect a broader problem facing Israel – a polarised society?
 Guardian link

 produced by Geoff Arbourne

 “Seeds of discontent” is a short documentary for the Transnational Institute in Amsterdam.
 Released less than a week before the UN Committee for World Food Security meets in Rome, this film gives a compelling visual portrait of how investment by private financial players can undermine food security and human rights in developing countries.

 Produced by Geoff Arbourne

 Tin Can Town is set in June 2010, as the football World Cup finally arrived in Africa.
-Thousands of families already living in dire straits were brutally sentenced to a life of poverty, as they were evicted to tin shacks miles from their homes, hidden from the television screens and the worlds media attention.
-Tin Can Town follows local residents through police brutality, family separation, and their struggle to reclaim the peoples game.
+Thousands of families already living in dire straits were brutally sentenced to a life of poverty.
+They were evicted to tin shacks miles from their homes, hidden from the television screens and the world’s media attention.
+Tin Can Town follows residents through police brutality, family separation, and their struggle to reclaim the people’s game.

 inside out’s production